freephile/qb.orig/docs/look_and_feel.md

 ---
-title: docs look and feel
+title: look and feel
-permalink: /docs/look_and_feel/
+permalink: /look_and_feel/
 ---

 The QualityBox features a grid layout.
 There is a Top navbar, bottom footer with all your content in the middle.
 [1]